rettersoft/rettersoft.github.io/blog/2021-12-14-otp-signin-with-cloud-objects.md

 tags: [Serverless, Rtbs, Rbs, Cloudobjects]
 ---

-We need to methods to implement OTP signin with cloudobjects.
+We need to several methods to implement OTP signin with cloudobjects.
 These methods are `sendOTP`, `validateOTP` and `signUp`.
-We can use `User` class to add this methods.
+We'll use `User` class to add this methods.
+In this part of the tutorial we'll implement only `sendOTP` and `validateOTP` methods.

-Firstly we customize `preAuthorizer` to allow method calls from anonym users.
+Firstly we customize `preAuthorizer` to allow method calls from anonymous users.
 Let's create `auth.ts` file.
 We'll use this file for otp related codes.

 ```ts
 export async function preAuthorizer(data: Data): Promise<Response> {